mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Costs: 2.

 CONTROL
-The psion is able to control a machine’s functions, overriding fixed settings, program routines and so forth.
+The psion is able to control a machine's functions, overriding fixed settings, program routines and so forth.
 Machines can be switched on or off and their functions changed, as long as the device is capable of performing the instruction the psion gives to it.
 The